 Shercole has also previously run a successful website called Good Nola, which spotlighted all positive things and experiences in the Greater New Orleans area.
 She has also written for online publications such as Go Nola and other, in which she stayed active in the online community building resources for locals and tourist alike.

 Shercole serves on the Loyola University Alumni Board and serves as Co-Chair to the Scholarship Committee.
 Shercole has previously served on the board of NOLA Young Urban Rebuilding Professionals, a successful Post-Katrina initiative to engage and retain young professionals in New Orleans.
 Also, Shercole served on the board of New Orleans Women in Technology and Steering Committee for Fountain of Youth Foundations, among others in past years.

+In 2018, Shercole was honored in the Nola Tech 30 List, honoring local African Americans working in technology.
 In 2016, Shercole received initiation in Gambit’s 40 Under 40, which saluted the 19th class of the New Orleans brightest innovators, artists, and professionals.
 Shercole was also recognized in 2013, 2014 and 2016 through Silicon Bayou 100 as one of the 100 most influential and active people in tech and entrepreneurship in Louisiana.
 In 2011, Shercole won The Circle of Excellence Award from Delgado Community College for her work in the community surrounding youth and technology.
 Her recognition continued as a nominee for the Millennials Award and Ada Lovelace “Woman of the Year in NolaTech.”
 In 2016, Shercole King was invited to attend the White House’s “Expanding Opportunity with Open Data.”